Introducing The Southern Highlands Traverse

 The Eastern Divide Trail will have seven route segments, the Southern Highlands Traverse alternate and a Florida Panhandle Connector.
 Each segment is designed to be ridden independently.
 These segments have been designed by geographical significance and for shuttle opportunities and optimized for section biking the route.
 Currently the EDT is approximately 40% complete and has been scouted by bike by Brett Davidson and TJ Kearns from Damascus, Virginia to Key West, Florida.
 The route is complete as a conceptual gpx file from St Johns, Newfoundland, the EDT’s northern Terminus, to Damascus, VA.

 The Eastern Divide Project has partnered with BIKEPACKING.com and the new non profit Bikepacking Roots to finish the EDT north of Damascus and to publish the route and it’s segment guides.
 The 7 proposed segments will be released on BIKEPACKING.com and the new website as the route scouts and guides are completed.
-Look for a reveal of the new website September 2017 and the release of segments 5-7 in the Fall of 2017.
+Look for a reveal of the new website soon and the release of segments 5-7 in the first half of 2018.
 In the meantime, follow along on Instagram @easterndivideproject.